vickmuir/vpc-on-classic-block-storage/block_storage_is_view_cli.md

 By default, the first 25 volumes are displayed per page.

-## View details about a volume attachment using the CLI
+## View details about a volume attachment by using the CLI
 {: #viewvol-attachment-cli}

 Run this command to view details of a volume attachment to a virtual server instance: